guildai/guildai/guild/tests/numeric-run-ids.md

 decoding rules to look for special numeric values that are possible run IDs.

-The current approach is to apply the simple heuristic that, when a value is specified for a required operation, that value is a string type.
+The current approach applies the heuristic that, when a value is specified for a required operation, that value is a string type.
 There is no need to anticipate the use of the value apart from its op def context.

 To test, we create a project that defines upstream and downstream runs.

     >>> project_dir = mkdtemp()
     >>> write(path(project_dir, "guild.yml"), """
     ... upstream: guild.pass
     ...